corsec00/CSA-CCSK/Questions.md

 ENISA - A reason for risk concerns of a cloud provider being acquired is:
 <BR>A: Non-binding agreements put at risk

+ENISA - An example of a user provisioning vulnerability is:
+<br>A: Credentials are vulnerable to interception and reply

 ### True or False